LucasLimaPinho/gregorsamsa/README.md

 The Kafka Streams API takes a **Serdes Approach** for the Key/Value.
 Instead of specifying two configurations at all of the time, let's define both at onde.

+The core of your Kafka Streams application is the Topology of your application.

+#### Creating a Kafka Streams application Topology